euanramsay/serverless-swap-app/README.md

 ## Functionality of the application

-The application will allow creating/removing/updating/fetching swap items.
+The application allows creating/removing/updating/fetching of swap items.
 Each swap item can optionally have an attachmented image.

 Users need to sign in using the Auth0 sign in page, creating a new account or using their existing Google account.